milkbottledude/woodlands-jb_tracker/Documentation.md

 As of right now, these are the best models I can come up with 😖.
 But there is definitely a specific subset of the features, both new and old, that when used will yield a lower mae than 0.66 for when y_column = y_column_jb and < 1.3 for when y_column = y_column_wdlands 👍.

 Unfortunately, aside from 'for' looping 🔄 through every single combination of features, I am not sure how to find that combination at the moment.
+For now, I'll just implement all the features 📝, as well as the one-hot encoded quartered month columns, into the webapp ML model 💻.

 That concludes the feature engineering and testing for this model 🤝, for now at least 😤.